Generic Name: ivabradine (eye VAB ra deen)

 What is the most important information I should know about ivabradine?

-You should not use ivabradine if you have severe liver disease, very low blood pressure or heart rate, a serious heart condition such as "sick sinus syndrome" or "AV block" (unless you have a pacemaker), or if you depend on a pacemaker to regulate your heart rate.
+You should not use ivabradine if you have severe liver disease, if you depend on a pacemaker to regulate your heart rate, or if you have a serious heart condition such as "sick sinus syndrome" or 3rd-degree "AV block" (unless you have a pacemaker).

-You also should not take ivabradine if your heart failure symptoms recently got worse, if your resting heart rate is less than 60 bpm, or your blood pressure is less than 90 over 50.
+You also should not use ivabradine if your heart failure symptoms recently got worse, if your resting heart rate is less than 60 bpm, or if your blood pressure is less than 90 over 50.

 What should I discuss with my healthcare provider before taking ivabradine?